nvmwill/nexmo-developer/_documentation/en/voice/voice-api/guides/voice-journey.md

 ---
-title: Contact Center Augmentation
+title: Voice Journey
 products: voice/voice-api
 description: "This tutorial shows you how to add programmable assistance to your contact center"
 languages:
     - Node
-navigation_weight: 4
+navigation_weight: 14
 ---

-# Contact Center Augmentation
+# Voice Journey

 In this tutorial, you will implement the following contact center scenario: